Tongue-tie in Babies: A Guide for Parents

 When To See A Doctor

-If your baby is making it through their feedings (although grudgingly) and you’re fairly certain that they have a tongue-tie, it can be helpful to schedule a brief consultation with your family’s pediatric dentist.
-A pedodontist can provide both a diagnosis as well as treatment for the tongue-tie in most cases.
-While not all pediatric dentists offer frenectomy treatment, many do, or they can at least tell you where to go to get a frenectomy for your child.
+If your baby is having issues making it through their feedings and you’re fairly certain that they have a tongue-tie, it can be helpful to schedule a brief consultation with your family’s dentist.
+A dentist can provide both a diagnosis as well as treatment for the tongue-tie in most cases.
+While not all dentists offer frenectomy treatment, many do, or they can at least tell you where to go to get a frenectomy for your child.

 Baby Tongue-Tie Overview

 A baby tongue-tie (ankyloglossia) is frustrating for newborns and parents alike.
 A severe tongue-tie can prevent your baby from being able to feed properly or nurse well; it can even cause pain for nursing moms.
 Fortunately, baby tongue-ties are fairly easy to diagnose with the help of your pediatrician, family dentist, pediatric dentist, or lactation consultant.
-Treatment is quick and the benefits are practically instant.
-So, if you think your newborn has a tongue-tie, it’s definitely worth it to call your dentist or pediatrician ASAP for their input.
+In most cases, treatment is quick and the benefits last a lifetime.
+In some cases, bodywork for tightness and/or myofunctional therapy will also be needed for weak tongues.
+So, to find out if your newborn has a tongue-tie, it’s definitely worth it to call your dentist or pediatrician ASAP for their input.